COVID-19 Operations Policy

 Front Desk, Concierge and Transactional Areas

-Our staff will practice social distancing, and remain mindful of direct contact with guests.
+Our staff will wear masks, practice social distancing, and remain mindful of direct contact with guests.
 Contactless-payment processes will be used, and when not available, staff will minimize contact as much as possible.

 Parking and Operation of RM Shuttles